frappe/erpnext/erpnext/docs/user/manual/en/human-resources/job-opening.md

-You can make a record of the open vacancies in your company using Job Opening.
+You can make a record of the open vacancies in your organization using Job Opening.

 To create a new Job Opening go to